Where are you from?

 Who did the design for your blog?

-I did.
+I did!
 After all, I used to do graphic design and web development.
+If you want me to design your blog or website, send me a message here!

 When did you start this blog & why?